Analytics on the Gridiron: How predictive analytics are changing the game for NFL stadium operations

 For the last 4 years the Ravens have incorporated real-time weather reporting and analytics, complete with multi-tiered forecasting and push notification of changes, into their daily operations.
 The team receives customized reporting specific to the Ravens’ data requirements and important locations.
 Reading through weather reports and analyzing robust forecast data is now a daily task.
 Early storm alerts and long-range projections are examples of some of the analyses that are reviewed.

 Predictive Weather Analytics Drives Energy Cost Savings

-Stadiums are operated with a focus on their exposure to weather.
-In environments where night time temperatures are regularly in the 30s Fahrenheit and daytime temperatures hover in the 40s, the exposure of critical infrastructure to the elements poses a risk of damage due to pipes freezing and overworked systems.
-To manage this risk stadium operators energize a heat trace, a small heated coil that runs along a pipe to prevent it from freezing and cracking.
-Exposed concession stands are heated with auxiliary heating units, even when a game is not underway, in order to prevent so much heat loss that it cannot sufficiently warm up prior to an event.
-Other areas around the stadium also need to be heated, such as club seats and executive boxes, and under conditions of constant cold weather, as has typically been experienced, heating of these spaces is usually continuous until the end of the NFL season.
+Exposure to weather has a strong influence on stadium infrastructure.
+In environments where night time temperatures are regularly in the 30s Fahrenheit and daytime temperatures hover in the 40s, the exposure of critical infrastructure to the elements poses a risk of damage from freezing pipes and overworked systems.
+To manage this risk, stadium operators energize a heat trace, a small heated coil that runs along each pipe to prevent it from freezing and cracking.
+Exposed concession stands are heated with auxiliary heating units, even when a game is not underway.
+This prevents the occurrence of so much heat loss that stands cannot sufficiently warm up prior to an event.
+Other areas around the stadium also need to be heated, such as club seats and executive boxes.
+Throughout most of the NFL’s history, cold weather conditions in cities like Baltimore were consistent and constant all season long, and that led to these spaces being continuously heated through the end of the football season.

 Interested in learning how you can better control your energy?
 Let’s talk.